-Embolic complications of pregnancy are most commonly encountered as venous thromboembolism (VTE), including deep venous thrombosis (DVT) and pulmonary embolism (PE).100 Changes in the coagulation profile in normal pregnancy coupled with venous stasis account for the hypercoagulable state of pregnancy.
-Additional medical risk factors for VTE include the presence of an inherited or acquired thrombophilia, obesity, multiple pregnancy and predelivery hospitalization.^{101,102} Black race is a well-defined nonmedical risk factor for VTE, with the impact of differences in the care provided on this outcome poorly understood.103 The CDC estimates the incidence of air and thrombotic embolism to be 0.9 per 10,000 delivery hospitalizations, but estimates of prevalence of VTE across pregnancy ranges from 1 in 500 to 1 in 2,000 pregnancies, which is similar to estimates in European countries.
+Embolic complications of pregnancy are most commonly encountered as venous thromboembolism (VTE), including deep venous thrombosis (DVT) and pulmonary embolism (PE).
+101 Changes in the coagulation profile in normal pregnancy, coupled with venous stasis, account for the hypercoagulable state of pregnancy.
+Additional medical risk factors for VTE include the presence of an inherited or acquired thrombophilia, obesity, multiple pregnancy and predelivery hospitalization. ^{102,103} It's been found that black people have a greater nonmedical risk for VTE, while the impact of differences in the care provided on this outcome are poorly understood.
+104 The CDC estimates the incidence of air and thrombotic embolism to be 0.9 per 10,000 delivery hospitalizations, but estimates of prevalence of VTE across pregnancy ranges from one in 500 to one in 2,000 pregnancies, which is similar to estimates in European countries.
 The risk of VTE is increased throughout pregnancy but is highest in the postpartum state.
-Increasing use of pharmacologic VTE prophylaxis may account for the relatively stable incidence of these complications over time, despite increasing medical complexity.104 Despite this stable incidence, pulmonary embolism is the seventh-leading cause of maternal mortality, accounting for 9% of maternal deaths.29
+Increasing use of pharmacologic VTE prophylaxis may account for the relatively stable incidence of these complications over time, despite increasing medical complexity.
+105 Despite this stable incidence, pulmonary embolism is the seventh-leading cause of maternal mortality, accounting for 9 percent of maternal deaths.
+30